+48.2.1 The Technical Delegate must, in coordination with the FEI approved Course Designer (if appointed) check and approve, in advance, the layout of the course and ride conditions to protect
-- The Chief Steward is responsible for the organisation of stewarding throughout the Event. - The Chief Steward must ensure that stable security is adequate for the level of Event and that sufficient stewards are available at each Vet Gate and on course. - The Chief Steward assists the ÔC, Ground Jury and Technical Delegate to ensure the smooth running of all defined functions during a Competition such as opening and closing ceremonies or any required organised function within the Competition. - The Chief Steward is responsible for the overall security and welfare of participants at the Event. - The Chief Steward must liaise closely with the President of the Ground Jury, the Technical Delegate and the President of the Veterinary Commission, and should be consulted by the OC and the Technical Delegate as early as practicable regarding planning for the Event. - 848.5 (Intentionally omitted because article 824.5 of the 2019 Endurance Rules regarding the Appeal Committee no longer applies).

-848.6 Independent Governance Advisors

-- At all FEI Endurance Events the FEI has the right to appoint an Independent Governance Advisor to attend the Event and to report back to the FEI in relation to the organisation of the Competitions, the venue and the course, the performance of the Endurance Officials and the suggested areas for improvement. - The FEI will meet the costs of the Independent Governance Advisors to attend such chosen Events other than accommodation costs to be met by the OC and the Independent Governance Advisors are at no time acting Officials at the Event but are available to provide expert guidance or assistance if so required. - Independent Governance Advisors are appointed biannually by the FEI.
-The FEI will appoint the Veterinary Independent Governance

-Advisors and Non Veterinary Independent Governance Advisors.
+848.4.2 The Chief Steward must ensure that stable security is adequate for the level of Event and that sufficient stewards are available at each Vet Gate and on course.
+848.4.3 The Chief Steward assists the ÔC, Ground Jury and Technical Delegate to ensure the smooth running of all defined functions during a Competition such as opening and closing ceremonies or any required organised function within the Competition.
+848.4.4 The Chief Steward is responsible for the overall security and welfare of participants at the Event.
+848.4.5 The Chief Steward must liaise closely with the President of the Ground Jury, the Technical Delegate and the President of the Veterinary Commission, and should be consulted by the OC and the Technical Delegate as early as practicable regarding planning for the Event.
+848.5 Illy omitted because article 824.5 of the 2019 Endurance Rules - regarding t :he Appeal Committee - no longer applies).
+848.6 Independent Governance Advisors 848.6.1 At all FEI Endurance Events the FEI has the right to appoint an Independent Governance Advisor to attend the Event and to report back to the FEI in relation to the organisation of the Competitions, the venue and the course, the performance of the Endurance Officials and the suggested areas for improvement.
+848.6.2 The FEI will meet the costs of the Independent Governance Advisors to attend such chosen Events other than accommodation costs to be met by the OC and the Independent Governance Advisors are at no time acting Officials at the Event but are available to provide expert guidance or assistance if so required.
+848.6.3 Independent Governance Advisors are appointed biannually by the FEI(see notes for guidance).
+The FEI will appoint the Veterinary Independent Governance Advisors and Non Veterinary Independent Governance Advisors.
 During the period of acting as an Independent Governance Advisor that person cannot accept any other FEI officiating positions.

-849. OFFICIALS REQUIRED FOR INTERNATIONAL ENDURANCE EVENTS

-Where a Foreign FEI Official is required in accordance with this Article, such Foreign Official cannot be resident in the same country of the relevant Event unless that person is resident in a different time zone than the time zone of the Event location.
+849. OFFICIAL S REQUIRED FOR INTERNATIONAL ENDURANCE EVENTS Foreign Of oreign FEI Official is required in accordance with this Article, such ficial cannot be resident in the same country of the relevant Event person is resident in a different time zone than the time zone of the ion.
+849.1 World Char npionships 849.1.1 The Ground Jury must consist of a President and at least four members chosen from the FEI list of Endurance Judges, one of which must be foreign, appointed by the FEI in consultation with the FEI Endurance Committee and the OC.
+All members must meet the then-current Rating requirements for Endurance Judges.

-849.1 World Championships